 But then you’ll sit down and order a drink.
 You’ll chat with someone who’s eagerly brought you an amuse-bouche along with a detailed explanation of every ingredient it’s made with and the farmers who grew them.
 You’ll see that the person at the next table is practically bouncing with anticipation as they sneak a peek at someone else’s food.
 And that’s when you’ll find yourself jokeless.
 Like one of your mom’s Instagram captions, there’s nothing funny about it.
-Because Juliet is simultaneously the most interesting and least pretentious French fine dining experience in Boston, and also happens to be most earnest restaurant we’ve ever been to.
+Because Juliet is simultaneously the most interesting and least pretentious French fine dining experience in Boston, and also happens to be the most earnest restaurant we’ve ever been to.

 Juliet doesn’t look like much.
 The space might’ve been converted from an old Claire’s Jewelry, the tables and chairs are mismatched and nicked up, and they don’t make an effort to hide things like power cords and box fans.
 But it’s fitting that the place is so low-key, because so much goes into the dinner itself.

 The restaurant puts on a new “production” every few weeks, completely flipping its tasting menu.
 Dinner changes frequently based on food availability, the season, and, seemingly, whatever they feel like doing on any given day.
-Don’t even bother looking at the menu on the website when you book your “ticket,” because there’s a good chance they’ll change it up based on whatever they found at the farmer’s market that morning.
+Don’t even bother looking at the menu on the website when you book your “ticket,” because there’s a good chance they’ll change it up based on whatever they found at the farmer’s market.
 Go here in the summer and you’ll get lots of berries, corn, and tomato.
 Go here in October, and you’ll end up eating a lot of apples.
 It’ll be French-ish, it will include some high-end touches like caviar and truffles.
 But above all else, everything will be extremely well-executed.

 The best part about Juliet—and we can’t believe we’re saying this—are the 20-second explanations you get from the staff on what you’re about to eat.
 These people are thrilled to tell you about what they’ve just made, and these people have a lot to do with why you’ll leave Juliet feeling oddly good about humanity.
 This place’s earnestness is contagious.